Hollywood Cavalcade: Plot

-In 1913, movie director Michael Linnett Connors (Don Ameche), chooses Broadway ingenue Molly Adair (Alice Faye) to be in his next film.
+In 1913 New York City, movie director Michael Linnett Connors chooses Broadway ingenue Molly Adair to be in his next film.
 He makes her a major star in slapstick comedies.
 Although she is in love with him, she can't understand his preoccupation with the picture business, and wrongly thinks that Connors regards her only in terms of movies.
-When she marries her co-star Nicky Hayden (Alan Curtis), Connors misunderstands her and fires her.
+When she marries her co-star Nicky Hayden, Connors misunderstands her and fires her.
 The disillusioned director's career quickly declines, but his ice-cold demeanor changes when he sees the first talking feature film.
 Inspired, he approaches Molly and eagerly plans her first sound film.